-- unreasonable demands relating to timeframes for resolution; and
+- unreasonable demands relating to timeframes for resolution

-- complaints that are frivolous or vexatious, or not made in good faith (i.e., complaints raised without substance or to cause disruption to departmental operations or provocation, including to annoy or harass staff).
+- complaints that are frivolous or vexatious, or not made in good faith (that is, complaints raised without substance or to cause disruption to departmental operations or provocation, including to annoy or harass staff).

 In such instances, complaints may not be registered and DVA, at the Secretary's discretion, may take action to minimise or control its dealings with clients engaging in this kind of behaviour.
 If this occurs, DVA will ensure that the complainant is given clear advice and reasons as to why such action is taken.

 DVA will also inform the complainant of other external complaint avenues to pursue.